cmeeren/Faqt/README.md

   chain assertions with `And`, `Whose`, `WhoseValue`, `That`, `Derived`, and `Subject`, assert on derived values with assertions like `BeSome`, and compose assertions with higher-order assertions like `Satisfy` and `SatisfyAll`.
-- **Configurable:** You can configure, either globally or for a specific scope (such as a test), how assertion failure messages are rendered.
-You can easily tweak the defaults or completely replace the formatter.
+- **Configurable:** You can configure, either globally or for a specific scope (such as a test), how assertion failure messages are rendered, as well as other configuration.
+You can easily tweak the default rendering or completely replace the formatter.
 - **Production-ready:** Faqt is very well tested and is highly unlikely to break your code, whether test or production.

 ## Documentation